benhirsch24/benhirsch24.github.com/posts_md/2025-09-19_io-uring-caching-server.md

 At some point I would want to reduce the number of allocations I do (always allocating 1KB request buffers on the heap).
 Re-use request objects or something.

-First little bench, but of course this is on a VM
+First little bench, but of course this is on a VM locally.

 Glommio: